maplemavin/docs/api_v1.md

 ### POST Parameters

 name _(required)_

-    a name for this fulfiller
+> <p> a name for this fulfiller

 type _(required)_

-    the type of fulfiller to create, one of: STAGEBLOC
+> <p> the type of fulfiller to create, one of: STAGEBLOC

 international\_shipping\_agreement

-    a plain text string to which the user must agree if they are requesting shipment to a country which does not match the country for this fulfiller's private address
+> <p> a plain text string to which the user must agree if they are requesting shipment to a country which does not match the country for this fulfiller's private address

 private\_address[name]

-    a string the name of the recipient for the private address of the fulfiller.
+> <p> a string the name of the recipient for the private address of the fulfiller.
 Private addresses are used in all location if no public address is set.
 If a public address is set the private address only appears on Purchase Orders.

 private\_address[street\_address]

-    the street address for the fulfiller's private address
+> <p> the street address for the fulfiller's private address

 private\_address[street\_address\_2]

-    a second street address for the fulfiller's private address
+> <p> a second street address for the fulfiller's private address

 private\_address[city]

-    the city for the fulfiller's private address
+> <p> the city for the fulfiller's private address

 private\_address[country]

-    the 2 character country code as specified by ISO-3361-alpha 2
+> <p> the 2 character country code as specified by ISO-3361-alpha 2

 private\_address[postal\_code]

-    the postal code appropriate to the country.
+> <p> the postal code appropriate to the country.
 If country is US the 5 digit zip code for the private address.
 If country is CA then you must provide a 6 character postal code (you may provide this with an additional space separator).
 For all other countries please use an appropriate postal code.

 private\_address[state]

-    The region identifier appropriate for the country indicated.
+> <p> The region identifier appropriate for the country indicated.
 For US state codes please use the 2 character United States Postal Service abbreviations.
 For CA provinces please use the 2 character postal abbreviation for the province or territory.
 For all other countries please use a region identifier of your choice.

 public\_address[name]

-    a string the name of the recipient for the public address of the fulfiller.
+> <p> a string the name of the recipient for the public address of the fulfiller.
 Private addresses are used in all location if no public address is set.
 If a public address is set the private address only appears on Purchase Orders.

 public\_address[street\_address]

-    see private_address[street_address] above
+> <p> see private_address[street_address] above

 public\_address[street\_address\_2]

-    see private_address[street_address_2] above
+> <p> see private_address[street_address_2] above

 public\_address[city]

-    see private_address[city] above
+> <p> see private_address[city] above

 public\_address[country]

-    see private_address[country] above
+> <p> see private_address[country] above

 public\_address[postal\_code]

-    see private_address[postal_code] above
+> <p> see private_address[postal_code] above

 public\_address[state]

-    see private_address[state] above
+> <p> see private_address[state] above

 ## Retrieve - Coupon
 `[GET] /account/{accountId}/store/coupon/{couponId}`